 We believe in living a sustainable lifestyle.
 We strive to leave as small a foot print on this earth as is reasonably possible.
 We grow the majority of our own foods; vegetables, fruits and livestock (goats for milk, poultry for meat and eggs, hogs and lambs for meat).
 We farm using sustainable practices without artificial chemicals on the land and as little as possible for the herds.
 We see our land not as a resource to be mined but as a way to grow food and community within a mutually beneficial relationship between the land, the animals and ourselves.
 We believe in a sustainable cycle of nutrient flow here on the farm.
 We farm because we love to.
 The livestock and gardens are integrated and mutually dependent on one another.

-We see education as a vital part of our mission and offer internships, 4-H and volunteer opportunities, private and school group tours and classes, petting and therapy programs by appointment, workshops, tutorials, and private tours to share our knowledge and enthusiasm for our lifestyle, work and learning in an inspiring community.
+We see education as a vital part of our mission and offer farm internships, 4-H and volunteer opportunities, private and school group tours and classes, petting and therapy programs by appointment, workshops, tutorials, and private tours to share our knowledge and enthusiasm for our lifestyle, work, and learning in an inspiring community.
 Please contact us if you would like to schedule a visit or program.